amrkamal590/Invistigate_a_Dataset/README.md

 Introduction
 Dataset Description
-Tip: This data contains informations for more than 100k patient in brazil and is focused on the question of whether the patient show or not show on thier appointment based on some factors: 1- Gender (male or female) 2- Schedule day (The day of the appointment) 3- Age 4- Nighbourhood (where patient live) 5- Scholarship (Brasilian welfare) 6- Sms recieved
+This data contains informations for more than 100k patient in brazil and is focused on the question of whether the patient show or not show on thier appointment based on some factors: 1- Gender (male or female) 2- Schedule day (The day of the appointment) 3- Age 4- Nighbourhood (where patient live) 5- Scholarship (Brasilian welfare) 6- Sms recieved

 Question(s) for Analysis
 1- is the gender has a correlation with patient show !!